-Five Towns College Herkimer County Community College Nassau Community College SUNY Canton
+Five Towns College Herkimer County Community College Nassau Community College Pennsylvania College of Technology SUNY Canton

 College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
 In addition, check directly with the post-secondary institutions for any additional credits they may offer.